Child support in the United States

-In the United States, child support is the ongoing obligation for a periodic payment made directly or indirectly by an "obligor" (or paying parent or payer) to an "obligee" (or receiving party or recipient) for the financial care and support of children of a relationship or a (possibly terminated) marriage.
+In the United States, child support is the ongoing obligation for a periodic payment made by an "obligor" (or paying parent or payer) to an "obligee" (or receiving party or recipient) for the financial care and support of children of a relationship or a (possibly terminated) marriage.
 The laws governing this kind of obligation vary dramatically state-by-state and tribe-by-tribe among Native Americans.
 Each individual state and federally recognized tribe is responsible for developing its own guidelines for determining child support.

 Typically the obligor is a non-custodial parent.
 Typically the obligee is a custodial parent, caregiver or guardian, or a government agency, and does not have to spend the money on the child.
 In the U.S., there is no gender requirement for child support; for example, a father may pay a mother or a mother may pay a father.
 In addition, where there is joint custody, in which the child has two custodial parents and no non-custodial parents, a custodial parent may be required to pay the other custodial parent.

-Historically, the right of a child to the support of his or her parents was regulated solely by the separate states, territories, and Native American tribes.
-The federal government of the United States became involved in providing welfare assistance to impoverished children in 1935 through the Aid to Families with Dependent Children program.
-In turn, the federal government realized that many children were entering that program because noncustodial parents were often avoiding their fair share of the costs of raising their children, and began to develop the foundation of today's overarching federal framework for child support enforcement.